 Where are we now?

 The NBN was a massive project and it has encountered difficulties along the way.
 From getting appropriate funding to ensuring that all areas are looked after, there were always going to be challenges.
-While it did have a slow start, the project has been at full speed for a number of years now and continues to connect more and more Aussie homes.
+While it did have a slow start, the project has been at full speed for a number of years now and has nearly completed its rollout to all Aussie homes and businesses.

-If you’re not already connected to the NBN or if you just want to see how the process is going, our NBN Rollout Tracker lets you see the status of different addresses, i.e. whether they are NBN ready or when they can expect to be.
+If you’re not already connected to the NBN or if you just want to see what type of connection your home can get, our NBN Rollout Tracker lets you see the status of different addresses, i.e. whether they are NBN ready or when they can expect to be.
 Powered by data directly from NBN Co themselves, it’s a handy and useful tool to bookmark and check from time to time – even if you just want to keep up to date with the status of the project.

 Compare NBN plans